apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/single_node.md

 cluster.dbaas.infracreate.com/wesql created
 ```

-Wait a few seconds and when the cluster phase changes to  `Running`, which means the cluster is deployed successfully.
+Wait a few seconds and when the cluster phase changes to  `Running`, which means the cluster is created successfully.

 ```
 $ kubectl get cluster